Tymbe-DevOps/flutter-stack-showcase/README.md

 This config is given in runtime by ``--dart-define=environment=STAGE`` when running build command.
 Read section below how to run the right flavour app without any hassle by simple predefined commands.

 ## Setup
-- This project is build with Flutter 3.3.x (for Android there is need to use 3.0.x because of internal changes in platform views)
+- This project is build with Flutter 3.13.x
-- There is [Makefile](https://git.applifting.cz/stepan.zalis/corp-devices/-/blob/dev/Makefile) that shortcuts all common flutter commands
+- There is [Makefile] that shortcuts all common flutter commands

 ```shell script
 $ make dependencies